annlew/BCsupport/doc/notebooks/vscode.rst

 Start a Notebook on the log in node
 -----------------------------------

+First of all, make sure you have a conda environment on Tetralith with jypyter installed.
+Instructions for how to set up a conda environmnet can be found :ref:`here <conda>`.

 1. Start VSCode on your local machine.
 You will need the following extensions:

 * Jupyter